-The present guidelines outline basic technical elements for ensuring the quality and safety of pharmaceuticals and medical devices derived from the processing of human allogeneic somatic stem cells (excluding autologous somatic stem cells).
-These products are hereafter referred to as allogeneic human somatic stem cell-based products or simply as the "desired cell products."
+The present guidelines outline basic technical elements for ensuring the quality and safety of pharmaceuticals and medical devices derived from the processing of autologous human somatic stem cells (excluding allogeneic somatic stem cells).
+These products are hereafter referred to as autologous human somatic stem cellbased products or simply as the "desired cell products."